ZipRecruiter vs Monster: Price, Features & What’s Best

 - Company profiles, to see if they’d be a good fit before applying

-Despite not having the help tools Monster has, job seekers gave it a higher satisfaction rate, particularly for the mobile app, which has 4.8 out of 5 stars on both Android and iOS.
-Job seekers can search by job title, keywords, location, occupation and more.
-They can also search salaries of similar job posts so that they can better negotiate.
+Despite not having the help tools Monster has, job seekers gave ZipRecruiter a slightly higher satisfaction rate, particularly for the mobile app.
+Job seekers can search by job title, keywords, location, occupation, and more.
+They can also search for salaries of similar job posts so that they can better negotiate.
 Like Monster, it also gets complaints of spam, but not as many.

 How We Evaluated ZipRecruiter vs Monster